 The Civitas Institute is proud to offer one of the most rewarding and competitive internship programs in North Carolina.
-We are looking for interns interested in policy, IT, development, editorial publications, and election analysis and research.
+We are currently accepting applications for the Fall 2013 Internship Program.
 Students learn vital skills while learning in a professional environment.
 In addition, interns learn the fundamentals of state government while working hand-in-hand with state leaders, think-tankers, and policy experts — discovering along the way how the lawmaking process works.
 In particular, interns will also have the unique opportunity to work closely with our staff, whether writing policy reports, working on our monthly newspaper, or helping to develop member outreach and new technologies.
 Interested, well-qualified candidates may contact the Institute for further information.
 The Civitas Institute offers competitive compensation for work performed.

 As an intern for the Civitas Institute, I was thrown right in the middle of North Carolina politics.
 I was inundated in state policy, became well acquainted with legislators, and published numerous articles on a wide range of issues.
 I rapidly developed expertise in understanding particular areas of public policy, had a large degree of discretion in determining which areas to specialize in, and was allowed many valuable press opportunities to discuss my work with the media including radio stations like WPTF and WUNC.
 Upon finishing my internship, I became fully employed as a Policy Analyst for Civitas and continue to advance my proficiency in North Carolina politics.